The following piece was performed at The Southern Fried Film Festival (The Orion Amphitheater) on June 9, 2022.

 - When is the most important time?

-When Henry was one, Jimmy Carter was 89.
-When Jimmy, as I’ll call him for now on, wasn’t leading efforts to eradicate endemics like Guinea worm disease, or building homes with Habitat for Humanity, he could be seen teaching Sunday school at Marantha Baptist Church in his hometown of Plains.
-And by simply signing up on the church’s website, anyone could reserve their seat to hear him speak.
+When my son, Henry, was one, Jimmy Carter was 89.
+When Jimmy, as I’ll call him for now on, wasn’t leading efforts to eradicate endemics like Guinea-worm disease, or building homes with Habitat for Humanity, he could be seen teaching Sunday school at Marantha Baptist Church in his hometown of Plains, Georgia and by simply signing up on the church’s website, anyone could reserve their seat to hear him speak.

 On a Sunday in June, we headed out for our semi-local pilgrimage.
-In tow were Regina, Henry, my mom, and our family friend, Linda.
+In tow were Regina, my wife, Henry, my mom, and our family friend, Linda.

 After a thorough pat down by the Secret Service, we found our seats on pew near the middle of the small sanctuary.
-The church’s young preacher walked out and gave the attendees a few house rules for decorum sake and then Jimmy entered through the front and began his lesson, part spiritual observation, part history class.
+The church’s young preacher walked out and gave the attendees a few housekeeping rules for decorum-sake and then Jimmy entered through the front and began his lesson, part spiritual observation, part history class.

-After the sermon, everyone who was visiting was given the choice to have their photo taken with Jimmy and his wife Rosalynn.
-The rules were very clear, we were not to shake hands, hog their time, or reenter the line if we left.
+After the sermon, everyone who was visiting was given the chance to have their photo taken with Jimmy and his wife Rosalynn.
+The rules were very clear, we were not to shake hands or touch them, we were not to hog their time, and we were not to reenter the line if we left.

-My metaphysical connection to the world based on Six Degrees of Separation was coming upon us, and as we slowly moved up the line, Henry took it upon himself to soil the last diaper that we had on us.
-I quickly sized up our distance to the front to see if I had time to run back to the car to change him and then I remembered the rules about leaving the line and the seriousness of these rules being enforced considering the presence of the Secret Service.
+My connection to the world based on Six Degrees of Separation was coming upon us, when Henry took it upon himself to soil the last diaper that we had on us.
+We had already used our spare during the service and didn’t bring our diaper bag with us as to streamline our entrance into the church.
+I quickly sized up our distance to the front to see if I had time to run back to the car to change him and then I remembered the third rule and the seriousness of this rule being enforced considering the presence of the Secret Service.
+THOUGH SHALL NOT REENTER THE LINE!

 And as I looked to my left and to my right, seconds before the photo was taken, to see the people that I was with and the familiar peanut farmer holding my son, my intentions of forcing a superficial socially connected bridge had crumbled away to live in this very surreal, but enjoyable moment.